Authority: Executive Vice Chancellor and Provost

 4. Standards for Reappointment as Assistant Professor

-To be reappointed as Assistant Professor, the candidate must demonstrate ability or definite promise in teaching, research, extension and extension and engagement as specified in the Statement of Mutual Expectations, and an ability and willingness to participate in university, college, and departmental affairs which will lead to promotion to Associate Professor with tenure.
+To be reappointed as Assistant Professor, the candidate must demonstrate ability or definite promise in teaching, research, extension and extension and engagement as specified in the Statement of Faculty Responsibility, and an ability and willingness to participate in university, college, and departmental affairs which will lead to promotion to Associate Professor with tenure.

 5. Standards for Promotion to Associate Professor with Tenure